awslabs/aws-config-rdk/README.rst

 -------------
 The RDK is able to deploy AWS Managed Rules.

-To do so, create a rule using "rdk create" and provide a valid SourceIdentifier via the --source-identifier CLI option.
-The list of Managed Rules can be found here: https://docs.aws.amazon.com/config/latest/developerguide/managed-rules-by-aws-config.html, and note that the Identifier can be obtained by replacing the dashes with underscores and using all capitals (for example, the "guardduty-enabled-centralized" rule has the SourceIdentifier "GUARDDUTY_ENABLED_CENTRALIZED").
+To do so, create a rule using ``rdk create`` and provide a valid SourceIdentifier via the ``--source-identifier`` CLI option.
+The list of Managed Rules can be found `here <https://docs.aws.amazon.com/config/latest/developerguide/managed-rules-by-aws-config.html>`_ , and note that the Identifier can be obtained by replacing the dashes with underscores and using all capitals (for example, the "guardduty-enabled-centralized" rule has the SourceIdentifier "GUARDDUTY_ENABLED_CENTRALIZED").
 Just like custom Rules you will need to specify source events and/or a maximum evaluation frequency, and also pass in any Rule parameters.
-The resulting Rule directory will contain only the parameters.json file, but using `rdk deploy` or `rdk create-rule-template` can be used to deploy the Managed Rule like any other Custom Rule.
+The resulting Rule directory will contain only the parameters.json file, but using ``rdk deploy`` or ``rdk create-rule-template`` can be used to deploy the Managed Rule like any other Custom Rule.

 Deploying Rules Across Multiple Regions
 ---------------------------------------
-The RDK is able to run init/deploy/undeploy across multiple regions with a `rdk -f <region file> -t <region set>`
+The RDK is able to run init/deploy/undeploy across multiple regions with a ``rdk -f <region file> -t <region set>``

-If no region group is specified, rdk will deploy to the `default` region set
+If no region group is specified, rdk will deploy to the ``default`` region set.

-To create a sample starter region group, run `rdk create-region-set` to specify the filename, add the `-o <region set output file name>` this will create a region set with the following tests and regions `"default":["us-east-1","us-west-1","eu-north-1","ap-east-1"],"aws-cn-region-set":["cn-north-1","cn-northwest-1"]`
+To create a sample starter region group, run ``rdk create-region-set`` to specify the filename, add the ``-o <region set output file name>`` this will create a region set with the following tests and regions ``"default":["us-east-1","us-west-1","eu-north-1","ap-east-1"],"aws-cn-region-set":["cn-north-1","cn-northwest-1"]``

 Using RDK to Generate a Lambda Layer in a region (Python3)
 ----------------------------------------------------------
-By default `rdk init --generate-lambda-layer` will generate an rdklib lambda layer while running init in whatever region it is run, to force re-generation of the layer, run `rdk init --generate-lambda-layer` again over a region
+By default ``rdk init --generate-lambda-layer`` will generate an rdklib lambda layer while running init in whatever region it is run, to force re-generation of the layer, run ``rdk init --generate-lambda-layer`` again over a region

-To use this generated lambda layer, add the flag `--generated-lambda-layer` when running `rdk deploy`.
-For example: `rdk -f regions.yaml deploy LP3_TestRule_P39_lib --generated-lambda-layer`
+To use this generated lambda layer, add the flag ``--generated-lambda-layer`` when running ``rdk deploy``.
+For example: ``rdk -f regions.yaml deploy LP3_TestRule_P39_lib --generated-lambda-layer``

-If you created layer with a custom name (by running `rdk init --custom-lambda-layer`, add a similar `custom-lambda-layer` flag when running deploy.
+If you created layer with a custom name (by running ``rdk init --custom-lambda-layer``, add a similar ``custom-lambda-layer`` flag when running deploy.

 Contributing
 ============